andybluey/weather-node-react-app/README.md

 Clone the git repository, cd into the weather-app and run...
 *npm install*

+You will need to create a file called secrets.json in the main directory and insert your API key into this file like below:

+{
+  "key": "yourkeyhere"
+}

 Before running start, make sure the server is running:
 *npm run server*